oamerge/oamerge.com/content/docs/configuration.md

 }
 ```

-The available options for each build output are:
+The available options for each build output are defined more completely in each build documentation page, but for reference they are:

-* `json.compact: Boolean` - If this options is specified, all non-required labels and descriptions will be removed.
+* `json.compact: Boolean` - If this options is specified, all non-required labels and descriptions will be removed from the JSON.
+* `schema.compact: Boolean` - If this options is specified, all non-required labels and descriptions will not be imported.
+* [`security.merge: Function`](/docs/security#custom-merge) - An optional function to change the merging strategy for security scheme handlers.